SoftwareDesignLab/SBOM-in-a-Box/README.md

 - Comparison
 - Quallity
 ### SBOM Comparison
-- Generate detailed DiffReports from a target SBOM and a list of SBOMs.
+- Generate detailed DiffReports from a target SBOM and a list of SBOMs
 ### SBOM Merging
-- todo
+- Merge a collection of SBOMs into one main SBOM

 ## Contributors
 **Principal Investigator:** [Mehdi Mirakhorli](mailto:mxmvse@rit.edu)